 - long QT syndrome;

-- a history of mental illness, use of antipsychotic medication, or injection drug use;
+- mental illness, use of antipsychotic medication, or injection drug use;

 - epilepsy or other seizure disorder;